malcprentice/malcprentice.github.io/Project-ResearchPresentation.md

 * Lead discussion

 # Assessment
-* Body Language (standing classroom only, not seated Zoom)
+* Body Language
     * Control you hands - don't fiddle with your notes, clothes, hair
     * Don't wave your notes.
     * Don't shuffle your feet
 * Eye contact
-    * Speak at the audience/camera
+    * Speak at the audience
-    * Look down, read, look up and speak.
-Don't speak to your notes.
+    * Look down, read, look up, then speak.
+Don't speak at your notes.
     * Keep your notes near your eyes (in hand, or if Zoom on keyboard)
 * Voice
-    * try to speak in phrases, fewer hesitations
+    * Speak in phrases, not word by word
     * Interesting voice!
-Don't just read the script word by word.
+    * Practice until you have few hesitations